128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Site Types

-The following characteristics define the standard model where DHCP Relay is implemented:
+The following characteristics define the model where DHCP Relay is implemented:

 - Enterprise DC and Branch 1
 - SSR and DHCP server listening on LAN